evintunador/templateGPT/README.md

 ```
 - `model_comparison.ipynb`: open this notebook to compare different models against each other. includes loss curve plots and topk teacher-forcing accuracy rate
 - `model_comparison.py`: functions for comparing models; used in `model_comparison.ipynb`
-- `test_modules.ipynb`: creates easy printouts that allow you to follow the progression of tensor shapes for demonstration & debugging purposes of all the `loggingmodule`s in `modules/`.
+- `view_modules.ipynb`: creates easy printouts that allow you to follow the progression of tensor shapes for demonstration & debugging purposes of all the `loggingmodule`s in `modules/`.
 If you're building new modules for a novel architecture idea you have then this notebook will be of extreme value to you in debugging & visualization.
 Also includes visualizations of the learning rate scheduler and how a given piece of text is tokenized with your chozen tokenizer
 - `tools.py`: A variety of functions & classes that don't fit elsewhere and/or are used by more than one of the jupyter notebooks.
 I should prolly find a better way to organize these
 - `train.py`: first edit `config.py` then run this file to train a model like so:
 ```